 - Second, I like having a mix of white and dark meat.

 - Third, all of the bones and cartilage help to create a rich, nourishing broth.

 You can also use any mix of bone-in drumsticks, thighs, or breast meat.
 Remove the skin if you like, but I like a little bit of rendered chicken fat in my soup!

-Be careful when doing a quick-release because liquid-heavy pressure cooker recipes like this soup can release a lot of steam during the venting step after cooking.
+- Be careful when doing a quick-release.
+This is because liquid-heavy pressure cooker recipes like this soup can release a lot of steam during the venting step after cooking.

-For a more filling meal, you can stir some cooked noodles into the soup, or even make dumplings to cook on top.
-I prefer to cook the noodles separately so that they don’t absorb a ton of moisture from the soup itself.
+- Chicken Noodle Soup: Stir some cooked noodles into the soup; I prefer to cook the noodles separately so that they don’t absorb a ton of moisture from the soup itself.
 I mix them in just before serving, and store them separately from the soup in the fridge.

 When the soup comes to a boil, turn it down to low and simmer, covered, until the chicken is tender and the meat is just beginning to come away from the bones, about 1 hour and 15 minutes.
 Continue with the remaining steps as described in the recipe below.